Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Introduction

 The rest of the paper is structured as follows.
-In Section \ref{sec:preli}, we comment in details our standing \ref{item:assump-A}, \ref{item:assump-B} and \ref{item:assump-C} by explaining their needfulness or not, and additionally providing some illustrative examples.
+In Section \ref{sec:preli}, we comment in details our standing assumptions by explaining their needfulness, and additionally providing some illustrative examples.
 Section \ref{sec:main-result} is dedicated to the proof of the main result Theorem \ref{thm:main-result} and its generalization in Theorem \ref{thm:main-result2} with relaxed assumptions.
 This gives us an opportunity to revisit fractional Gagliardo-Nirenberg-Sobolev inequality with an alternative proof.
-Finally, Section \ref{sec:poincare-sobolev} we establish some reciprocity relations between Gagliardo-Nirenberg-Sobolev type inequalities, Poincar\'e-Sobolev type inequalities and Poincar\'e type inequalities.
+Finally, in Section \ref{sec:poincare-sobolev} we establish some reciprocity relations between Gagliardo-Nirenberg-Sobolev type inequalities, Poincar\'{e}-Sobolev type inequalities and Poincar\'{e} type inequalities.